sidemail/sidemail-sdk-js/README.md

 ## Usage

-First, the package needs to be configured with your project's API key, which you can find in the Sidemail Dashboard.
+First, the package needs to be configured with your project's API key, which you can find in the Sidemail Dashboard after you signed up.

-Here's how:
+Initiate the SDK:

 ```javascript
 // Create Sidemail instance and set your API key.